Hull Trinity House Nautical College

 - Proficiency in Security Awareness

-Students will have the opportunity to develop powerboat and rescue boat skills in one of our 8m powerboats that are moored in Hull Marina and will be offered the opportunity for work-experience on board ship with one of our partner companies.
-Beyond the maritime curriculum above students follow one of two routes:
+Students will have the opportunity to develop powerboat and rescue boat skills in one of our powerboats that are moored in Hull Marina and will be offered the opportunity for work-experience on board ship with one of our partner companies.
+The course has been structured in yearly blocks so that if a student secures a cadetship after their first year the qualifications in that year will have been completed so that those studies do not go to waste.
+The full programme which can be downloaded from this page comprises: